bjornarhagen/Dotfiles/README.md

 ## How to install

 1. Checkout the repo into for example `~/.dotfiles`.
-2. Make symbolic links.
+1. Run install script: `./install.sh` (experimental), or make symbolic links manually.
 For example: `ln -s ~/.dotfiles/vim/.vimrc .vimrc`

 ## Usage guide